 While Microsoft will definitely add free games to the final version (RTM) of Windows 8, many users who have moved from Windows 7 to Windows 8 CP are missing the popular Chess, FreeCell, Hearts, Solitaire, Spider Solitaire, Minesweeper, Mahjong Titans, and Purble Place games.
 So, how to play all these games in Windows 8 as well?

 One can’t play these games just by copying the executable from Windows 7 to Windows 8.
 You need to edit one or more system files!
 As every Windows 8 can’t manually edit these files, Tito@MDL has created a small utility that lets you use all free Windows 7 games in Windows 8 as well.

-Note that x64 users need to copy Microsoft Games folder to Program Files (x86) folder.
+Note that x64 users need to copy the Microsoft Games folder to Program Files (x86) folder.

-For instance, if you want to play Chess game, you need to copy cardgames.dll file to Chess folder present under C:\Program Files\Microsoft Games.
-And if you want to play all games, you will need to copy the dll files to all folders one by one.
+For instance, if you want to play the Chess game, you need to copy the cardgames.dll file to the Chess folder present under C:\Program Files\Microsoft Games.
+And if you’re going to play all the games, you will need to copy the DLL files to all folders one by one.